Architectural History and Criticism, General

 A general program that focuses on the aesthetic, technical, and social development of the built environment and the architectural profession from earliest times to the present.
 Includes instruction in the principles of architecture and related fields; art history; historiography of architecture; architectural theory and criticism; related aspects of the history of technology and social and economic history; and various period, cultural, and stylistic specializations.

-While Architectural History and Criticism, General offers degrees up to the Masters degree, most students earn a Bachelors degree.
+While Architectural History and Criticism, General offers degrees up to the Post masters certificate, most students earn a Bachelors degree.
 Students study Architectural History and Criticism, General all over the country, though the major at the Masters degree level has the most graduates in New York.
 The average annual income for an undergraduate degree in Architectural History and Criticism, General is $43,920.

 Popularity of Architectural History and Criticism, General Degrees in the U.S.